PromptPex: Automatic Test Generation for Language Model Prompts: Discussion

 \subsection{Inverse Rules}

-When we create tests from the rules in \OR{}, we generate tests aimed at ensuring they follow the rule.
-Such tests ensure that the output is able to comply with the rules, and if it fails, they can help expose situations when there are conflicting rules causing the failure or when the model is not capable of generating output compliant with the rules.
-For a fairly capable model and a well-written prompt, these tests are expected to pass.

 Since inverse rules contradict the rules themselves, they attempt to push the model to generate output that does not comply with the rules.
-We have shown an example of a test generated from the inverse rule in Figure \ref{fig:inverse_rule_to_tests}, where the generated test is created such that it can potentially confuse the model and output multiple tags for the same word.
-These tests also have limitations as they are bounded by the input specification, which limits how challenging they can be.
-For example, for the speech tag prompt (Appendix \ref{prompt:bench:speechtag}), in cases when the output can be \texttt{Unknown} or \texttt{Can't Answer}, the test might contain a made-up word, a number, or an empty string.
-However, all of these are outside the input domain, which forces the test generator to create valid tests that are challenging.
+We have shown an example in Figure \ref{fig:inverse_rule_to_tests}, where the generated test is created such that it can potentially confuse the model and output multiple tags for the same word.
+These tests also have limitations as they are bounded by the \IS{}, which limits how challenging they can be.
+For example, for the speech tag prompt, in cases when the output can be \texttt{Unknown} or \texttt{Can't Answer}, the test might contain a made-up word, a number, or an empty string.
+However, these are outside the input domain, which forces the test generator to create valid tests that are challenging.